Seneca Bird Egg

 Packet Size 35 Seeds $5.00

-Bush/Dry.
-85 days to dry seed.
-Can be picked as snap beans when young.
-Short Compact plants produce 4 to 5 inch pods containing 4 to 5 seeds.
-Native to Central and South America.
-The variety has been cultivated in the southwest.
+Vermont Appaloosa is a bush dry bean that matures in 85 days to dry seed and can also be harvested as snap beans when young.
+The short, compact plants reach 18 inches tall and produce pods measuring 4 to 5 inches, each containing 4 to 5 seeds.
+Native to Central and South America, this variety has been cultivated in the Southwest and is particularly prized for its adaptability to varying climates, thriving equally well in both cool and hot weather.

 Vermont Mohawk